longshorej/garbage/mqtt-client-server/README.md

 ## Observe:

-Executing step 5 will often cause both clients to fail to make progress, within 10 seconds or so.
+Executing step 5 will quickly cause the system to stop making progress, within 10 seconds or so.

-Sometimes one of the clients is able to pick off after some sort of timeout.

 ## Expectation:

-Both clients are able to publish and make progress simultaneously.
+Both clients and the server are able to publish and make progress simultaneously.